imagitama/spotify-to-soundpad/README.md

 # Development

-1. enable "youtube data api" in google cloud console
-2. create credentials (public data) and copy the API key
-3. install python 3.10 from windows store (run `python` command in terminal)
+1. install python 3.10 from windows store (run `python` command in terminal)

 ## Building with NEXE